Greentube/ngx-modal/README.md

 ### ModalDialogService
 #### Methods:
-- `openDialog(target: ViewContainerRef, dialogOptions?: IModalDialogOptions)`: Closes existing and opens new modal dialog according to IModalDialogOptions.
+- `openDialog(target: ViewContainerRef, dialogOptions?: IModalDialogOptions)`: Closes existing and opens a new modal dialog according to IModalDialogOptions.

 ### IModalDialog
 Every component that is used as modal dialog must implement `IModalDialog`.